TheDrCrow/EBR_Backup/chest_lungNodules.md

 	 cancer development.
 However this is largely a function of what we find on CT thus an instrumentalist bias.
-3. Multiple guidelines reinforce the sense of mastery and control and thus exagerate the efficacy of intervention here and this feeds into the popular perception of Medical ability and patients' expectation.
+3. Multiple guidelines reinforce the sense of mastery and control and thus exaggerate the efficacy of intervention here and this feeds into the popular perception of Medical ability and patients' expectation.
 4. But, there were/are no high quality outcome studies on incidental findings and that even in the screened population and highly controlled studies with highly selected patients	with optimised risk-benefit ratios and the usual trial bias, there is no improvement in mortality, despite some studies getting 20-25% reduction in lung cancer mortality and lung cancer deaths being very common.
 5. But, there are real costs to this (in)action.
 There are real psychological